syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 **SelectionZoomDelta**

-This event is triggered while selecting a region to be zoomed, and this is a cancellable event.
+This event is triggered while selecting a region to be zoomed, and this is a cancelable event.
 The argument contains the following information.

 * `ZoomRect` – contains the bounds of the currently selected region.
-* `Cancel` – used to set the value indicating whether the box selection zooming should be cancelled.
+* `Cancel` – used to set the value indicating whether the box selection zooming should be canceled.

 **SelectionZoomEnd**